wuhongyi/Geant4Note/class/G4VProcess.md

      // get NumberOfInteractionLength
      //   after  ResetNumberOfInteractionLengthLeft is invoked

+ protected:  // with description
+     void      SubtractNumberOfInteractionLengthLeft(
+				  G4double previousStepSize
+                                );
+     // subtract NumberOfInteractionLengthLeft by the value corresponding to
+     // previousStepSize

+     void      ClearNumberOfInteractionLengthLeft();
+     // clear NumberOfInteractionLengthLeft
+     // !!!
+This method should be at the end of PostStepDoIt()
+     // !!! and AtRestDoIt

  public: // with description
     // These methods indicate which DoIt is enabled